Essential upgrades to online planning application system

 - Map: use the map to see all the applications within an area.

-We aim to make planning applications and associated documents available to view within 24 hours of them being validated.
+We aim to make planning applications and associated documents available to view within 24 hours of being validated.

 Using the Planning public access system